nako-ruru/replication/README.md

 }

 ```
-> Now I want to deploy such service with multiple nodes for disaster tolerance.
+> Now I want to deploy such service with multiple nodes due to disaster tolerance.
 >
 > As user count are recorded in memory, I have to copy data to other nodes.
 >